We visited Australia at the beginning of our SE Asia trip. A few observations and tips for visiting Australia ….

 While there is generally no tipping in Australia, the inflated prices felt like they had a built in hidden service cost.
 While we similarly found “no tipping” in most of the other SE Asia countries we visited on this trip, most of the others included an explicit “Service” charge on your bill.

 We managed to keep our total costs down in a few ways.
 Our saving tips for visiting Australia are not all unique to just Australia.
 We often plan not to eat every meal out when we are travelling.
-We regularly made a visit to the local grocery store for picnic supplies.
+Regularly we made a visit to the local grocery store for picnic supplies.
 We were lucky to have family in Sydney so they helped with getting us around on our day trips and also fed us!
 Our hotel Club level service provided happy hour drinks and food, and some days that was our dinner!

 Public transit, downloaded walking tours, researching “free” things to do in a city and splurging carefully all helped to balance costs.